 3. Prioritizing Consumers

 By studying the behavioral characteristics of the consumers, it becomes easy for marketers to prioritize the high-value customers for generating the maximum revenue and to address the needs of these high-value consumers by allocating and engaging quality time and resources to serve their demands.

 4. Performance Monitoring

 Behavioral segmentation helps to accumulate and study the growth factor of the marketing brands on a monthly/quarterly, or annual basis.
-It helps to keep track of the performance of the product growth and monitor the audience’s interest towards purchasing the product/service.
+It helps to keep track of the performance of the product growth and monitor the audience’s interest in purchasing the product/service.

 5. Consumer/ Loyalty Retention